 So apparently we just made a stranger’s car payment this month.
 Like A Random Act of Kindness that Toyota did on our behalf.
 Oops.

-While I’m on hold sorting out this mysterious charge, I’ll publish this post.
-I had already written about this EXACT TOPIC, and this is a confirmation.
+While I’m on hold sorting out this mysterious charge, let’s talk about this important topic.

 It’s important to regularly double check your finances.
 So you are not accidentally charged $158 by a car company, let alone $9000 another time.

 In this era of automated deposits and withdrawals, nothing can compare to good old fashioned cross-checking.

 You know you probably should double check statements, but it doesn’t happen.

 There are a few possible reasons: